redaelli/docs/docs/index.md

   - toc
 ---

-# IntelOwl Centralised Documentation
+# IntelOwl Centralized Documentation

-Welcome to the IntelOwl Centralised Documentation.
+Welcome to the IntelOwl Centralized Documentation.
 Here you will be able to find all documentation for all projects under IntelOwl.

 ## Introduction